nikitacometa/euphoria-ai/memory-bank/progress.md

 ## Overall Progress
 ✅ **Project Status: Complete** - All planned features are implemented and operational.
-🔄 **UI Improvements In Progress** - Upgrading the interface with inline keyboard navigation.
+✅ **UI Improvements** - Upgraded the interface with inline keyboard navigation throughout.

 ## Feature Implementation Status